 - 3 cups of good chicken stock

-- 10 corn tortillas
+- 12 corn tortillas

 - 1 peeled seeded and diced avocado

-- ¼ cup of chopped fresh cilantro
+- ¼ cup chopped fresh cilantro

 - sea salt and fresh cracked pepper to taste

-Add the tomatillo mixture along with the chicken stock and cover and simmer over low heat for2 hours.
-Remove the skin and bones from the chicken and shred.
-Keep warm.
+- Add the tomatillo mixture along with the chicken stock, stir and cover and simmer over low heat for 2 hours.

-To Plate: Place some shredded chicken in a heated corn tortilla and garnish with avocado, red onion, cilantro and Oaxaca cheese.
+- To Plate: Place some shredded chicken in a heated corn tortilla and garnish with avocado, red onion, cilantro, and Oaxaca cheese.

 - Make-Ahead: You can make this recipe up to 1 day ahead of time, just simply reheat before serving.